vfarcic/devops24/manuscript/04-helm.md

 W> Remember that if you are a **Windows user**, you'll have to replace `open` with `echo`, copy the output, and paste it into a new tab of your browser of choice.

 You should be presented with the login screen.
 There is no setup wizard indicating that this Helm chart already configured Jenkins with some sensible default values.
-That means that, among other things, the Chart created a user with a password during the automated setup.
+That means that, among other things, the Chart created a user with a password during the automatic setup.
 We need to discover it.

 Fortunately, we already saw from the `helm install` output that we should retrieve the password by retrieving the `jenkins-admin-password` entry from the `jenkins` secret.
 If you need to refresh your memory, please scroll back to the output, or ignore it all together and execute the command that follows.